mahoney1/docs/commercial-paper-query-tutorial-meta.md

 ```
 Note: this code should be located BEFORE the line `await ctx.paperList.addPaper(paper);` in the `issue` function.

+6. Repeat the paste as shown above (ie the 3 line block)  - into the functions beginning with
+   - `async buy` and
+   - `async redeem`

-6. Repeat the paste as shown above (ie the 3 line code block)  - into the functions beginning with `async buy` and `async redeem` functions.
-You should paste near the end of EACH of those functions - ie BEFORE the following line shown (its the same in both `buy` and `redeem` functions (you DON'T need to paste the line below - its just for reference):
+   Paste the 3 line code block, near the end of EACH of those functions - and BEFORE the following line shown in each function : `await ctx.paperList.updatePaper(paper);`

-`await ctx.paperList.updatePaper(paper);`

-7. In the `async buy` function only - at line 120 (approx) in the code, beginning with the comment `// Check paper is not already REDEEMED` -  ADD this single line of code, below the line `paper.setOwner(newOwner);` but INSIDE the `isTrading()`  code 'branch':
+7. In the `async buy` function only - at line 120 (approx) in the code, eg line with comment `// Check paper is not already REDEEMED` -  ADD this single line of code, BELOW the line `paper.setOwner(newOwner);` but INSIDE the `isTrading()`  code 'branch':

 ```
 paper.setPrice(price);
 ```

-8. Next, add the following code block, containing the 3 functions below (two of which are our query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` transaction function,  and BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie the one before the `module.exports` declaration) .
+8. Next, add the following code block, containing the 3 functions below (two of which are our 'callable' query transaction functions), directly AFTER the CLOSING curly bracket of the `redeem` transaction function,  but must be BEFORE - the last CLOSING bracket in the file `papercontract.js` (ie the one immediately before the `module.exports` declaration) .
 These 2 main query functions call the 'worker' query functions / iterators in the file `query.js` and the `idGen` function below gets identity information, used for reporting):

 ```
    /**